 It was also found that Hasson routinely read the manifesto written by far-right domestic terrorist Anders Breivik, who killed 77 Norwegian citizens in 2011.
 Breivik is known to have been inspired by cultural Marxism — a conspiracy theory with anti-Semitic roots, according to which elitists in media, academia, and science are engaged in a decades-long plot to undermine Western culture.

-Although it is clearly a dog whistle for extreme right-wing factions in the U.S., the cultural Marxism conspiracy is often evoked by popular right-wing personalities and liberal opinion writers to criticize the progressive movement in the U.S.
+Although it is clearly a dog whistle for extreme right-wing factions in the U.S., the cultural Marxism conspiracy is often evoked by popular right-wing personalities and New York Times opinion writers to criticize the progressive movement in the U.S.

 These examples illustrate why it’s not exactly true that the U.S. has an equally polarized political climate.
 There are no leftist organizations infiltrating universities to push a left, much less a far-left, agenda, but that narrative helps Trump and company justify their hate toward progressives.

-By blaming Putin, Comey, Obama, millennials, Bernie Bros, and others, and demeaning those who voted for Trump, Clinton’s campaign and the Democratic establishment at large failed to expose Trump’s strategic advantage going into 2020.
+By blaming Putin, Comey, Obama, millennials, Bernie Bros, and others, and demeaning those who voted for Trump, the Democratic establishment failed to expose and counter Trump’s strategic advantage going into 2020.

-Facebook was also blamed for influencing the 2016 elections, but everybody forgot about that after Zuckerberg assured us his team will “get back” to us with the details.
+Facebook was also blamed for influencing the 2016 elections, but everybody forgot about that after Zuckerberg assured us his team will “get back with the details.”
 Facebook hasn’t changed much since then, aside from the fact that the platform now asks for one’s personal information in order to buy ads and target people — a task that doesn’t require a Russian passport.